tiger-bug/Digital_Image_Processing/README.md

-# Digital_Image_Processing
+# Digital Image Processing
-Repo for my digital image processing class
+* Repo for my digital image processing class
+* As of 04-18-2019, the last thing I'm working on is my final paper written in LaTex.